3ahmnm-htlsbg/inclass-simpleSubNumbers-cs-HATZ/README.md

 ### Lessons Learned:
 - Learned how to generate buttons and how to start when making a GUI.
+- Learned how to make a good script.

 Copyright by HATZ